 Most of the contents of this section - concerning matters relating to programme-design - have been moved to QA3 Approval of New Programmes of Study.
-Such information is now provided there to support the design of programmes in the context of the NFAAR-HY.
+Such information is now provided there to support the design of programmes in the context of the NFAAR-PGT.

-This includes sub-sections headed: Scheme of study and scheme of assessment; Defining parts and stages; and Designated essential units.
+This includes sub-sections headed: Scheme of study and scheme of assessment, Defining parts and stages; Designated essential units; and Stage required units.

-The regulatory sub-section on Assessment weightings in the calculation of averages (paras 30-31 below) has been retained here but has also been copied to QA3 as part of the material that will influence postgraduate programme design.
+The regulatory sub-section on Assessment weightings in the calculation of averages (paras 30- 33) has been retained here but has also been copied to QA3 as part of the material that will influence postgraduate programme design.